General Policies and Procedures

-The Wesley Chapel Montessori School at Lexington Oaks (hereafter referred to as The School) does not discriminate on the basis of sex, race, color, religion, nationality, ethnic origin, or handicap/disability in their enrollment practices.
-The School also supports equal employment opportunity and treatment for all staff without regard to sex, race, color, religion or national origin, age, sexual orientation, handicap/disability or veteran status in all aspects of employment.
+The Wesley Chapel Montessori School at Lexington Oaks does not discriminate on the basis of sex, race, color, religion, nationality, ethnic origin, or handicap/disability in their enrollment practices.
+WCMS also supports equal employment opportunity and treatment for all staff without regard to sex, race, color, religion or national origin, age, sexual orientation, handicap/disability or veteran status in all aspects of employment.

 A Florida state requirement is that all children at school are provided with outside play/physical activities each school day unless rain, extreme heat, or cold temperatures are a prohibiting factor.
 Parents should be aware of this fact and provide their children with appropriate shoes, seasonal clothing and outerwear.
 Please ensure that outerwear clothing is easy for your child to manage.
 The amount of outdoor playtime will be based on the discretion of the Director and weather conditions.
 The school cannot accommodate sick children who cannot go outdoors with his/her class, as this would take a staff member away from their outdoor supervisory activities.
 It is recommended that if a child is too sick to go outside for a short period of time during the day, the child should not attend school that day.

 An Orientation Session is scheduled at the beginning of each school year.
-Positive parenting seminars and workshops may be held periodically for parents to attend.
 Parents are encouraged to be involved in school activities, as it fosters the nurturing environment that is critical to the success of your child.

 Parking and Drop Off/Pick Up Instructions

 We request that parents use the school drive through for both arrivals and departures.
 Punctual arrivals and pickups are required.
 If you plan to come into the school, please park in the spaces provided to facilitate the flow of traffic.
 Parking is available to the side of the building.
-Should you choose to come in, please leave your child at the door of the classroom rather than walking them into the classroom, as this makes separation more difficult for the child and contributes to their anxiety and fears.
+Should you choose to come in, please leave your child with an office staff member rather than walking them into the classroom, as this makes separation more difficult for the child and contributes to their anxiety and fears.

-For quick drop offs, please use the drive through car line, do not park and get out of your car.
+For quick pick-ups and drop offs, please use the drive through car line.
 Please adhere to the following safety rules and guidelines as you drop off and pick up your child: